lucival1/TCP-Logo-Server/README.md

 The reason for the Strategy pattern is do to the similarity of each command having just their behavior being different from each other.

 To start the server simply type npm install on the terminal and follow with npm start.
-The Server has on environment variable on PORT.
-If the user wishes to change from the default port, it should create a .env file and populate with desired port.
-A .env.sample is also on the directory to show how is shouwld like.
+The Server has an environment variable for the PORT.
+If the user wishes to change from the default Port, it should create a `.env` file and populate with desired Port number.
+A `.env.sample` is also on the directory to show how is should be.

 I have used telnet ([install telnet](https://support.code42.com/Incydr/Agent/Troubleshooting/Test_your_network_connection#Install_Telnet_on_Macintosh)) to connect to the server.
 Once the server start and the TCP connection is made the user can send commands in